Managing Innovation:

 Technology Commercialization through Start-Ups

-The business model itself is an important determinant of profits to be made from a technological innovation.
-A mediocre innovation with a great business model is often more profitable that a great innovation with a mediocre business model.2
+The business model is an important determinant of profits to be made from a technological innovation.
+A mediocre invention with a great business model is often more profitable that a great invention with a mediocre business model.

 Alternatives to Licensing